Entropy, order and dimension

 Definitions of entropy

-At the molecular level, entropy is related to disorder.
-But the original definition of entropy is macroscopic, it is the heat transferred in a reversible process divided by the temperature at which the transfer occurs.
-This definition comes from thermodynamics, a classical, macroscopic theory, part of whose great power comes from the fact that it is developed without specifying the molecular nature of heat and temperature.
-Originally, entropy had no specific relation to order and it had units of energy over temperature, such as J.K−1.
 The Second Law of Thermodynamics says that entropy cannot decrease in a closed system, which is also correctly expressed by comic songsters Flanders and Swann as 'heat cannot of itself pass from one body to a hotter body'.
-Entropy can decrease, and does so in a refrigerator when you turn it on, but that is not a closed system: the fridge motor compresses the refrigerant gas, raising its temperature enough to allow heat to flow out, a process which exports more entropy into the kitchen than that lost by the cooling interior; the heat is not 'of itself' passing from cold (inside) to hotter.
-The increase of entropy in a closed system gives time a direction: S2 > S1 ⇔ t2 > t1.
+Entropy can decrease, and does so in a refrigerator when you turn it on, but that is not a closed system: the fridge motor compresses the refrigerant gas, raising its temperature enough to allow heat to flow out, a process which exports more entropy into the kitchen than that lost by the cooling interior; the heat is not 'of itself' passing from cold (inside) to hotter: it is pumped out using electrical power provided to the refrigerator.
+The increase of entropy in a closed system gives time a direction: S2 > S1 ⇔ t2 > t1; increasing time is the direction in which entropy increases in a closed system.

 waterA molecular interpretation comes from statistical mechanics, the meta-theory to thermodynamics.
 Statistical mechanics applies Newton's laws and quantum mechanics to molecular interactions.
-Boltzmann's microscopic definition of entropy is S = kBln W, where kBis Boltzmann's constant and W is the number of different possible configurations of a system.
-On first encounter, it seems surprising — and wonderful — that the two definitions are equivalent, given the very different ideas and language involved.
+Boltzmann's microscopic definition of entropy is S = kBln W, where kB is Boltzmann's constant and W is the number of different possible configurations of a system.
+On first encounter, it seems surprising – and wonderful – that the two definitions are equivalent, given the very different ideas and language involved.
 S = kBln W implies that entropy quantifies disorder at the molecular level.
 Famously, this equation takes pride of place on his tombstone.
 Boltzmann's ideas were inadequately recognised in his lifetime, and he took his own life.
 Now his tombstone has the final say and he is immortalised in kB and the Boltzmann equation.

 What does Boltzmann's constant mean?

-We often write that Boltzmann's constant is kB = 1.38 × 10−23 JK−1, but this is not a statement about the universe in the same way that e.g. giving a value of G does tell us about gravity.
+We often write that Boltzmann's constant is kB = 1.38 × 10−23 JK−1.
+But this is not a statement about the universe in the same way that e.g. giving a value of G does tell us about gravity.
 Rather, kB = 1.38 × 10−23 JK−1 is our way of saying that the conversion factor between our units of joules and kelvins is 1.38 × 10−23 JK−1.
 We could logically have a system of units in which kB = 1.
 (Or we could set the gas constant R = 1: less elegant but it would give a more convenient scale for measuring temperature.)
 More on that below.

 Macroscopic disorder has negligible entropy